-The main goal of this course is to provide a general theoretical understanding on the role of the media and culture in social development.
-Such an understanding will enrich the general set of methods that can be used to study a contemporary media system and its implication for society.
-Such methods are generally based on social science methodology, and cover political science, social psychology, sociology, cultural studies, political economy and regional studies.
-A second goal is to provide some basic knowledge of Russia’s media, as the main examples used in this course are based on a deep analysis of the Russian media system and Russian society, public sphere, regional aspects, etc.
+Post-truth is generally understood as disconnection of the politics from the policy, thus the transformation of the electoral element of the contemporary democracy into purely symbolic entity not related with the real power and governance.
+During this course we will examine the role of media (including professional press but also the digital platforms of self-expression) in this process.
+Consequently, main goals of this course are to provide some general theoretical understanding how in contemporary digital environment media and politics are related between them and then provide some insight on relationship of media and politics in post-soviet world.
+Such understanding will enrich the general set of possible methods which could be used to study a contemporary media system and its implication on the society.
+Such methods are generally based on social sciences methods and cover political science, social psychology, sociology, cultural studies, political economy and regional studies.Second main goal is to provide some basic knowledge of Russian and post-soviet media because main examples used on this course are based on the deep analysis of Russian media system and Russian society, public sphere and political life.